Inner-Redneck

 from the camera view, but he lost a lot of blood, which

 made the tracking easier.
-He probably bit into a branch
+He probably bit into a

 as he was running, which would explain the twig